Investigating the Limitations of Transformers with Simple Arithmetic Tasks: Accuracy on Different Bases

 \section{Accuracy on Different Bases}

 Here we propose another way to test how pretraining can impact a model's ability to learn arithmetic.
 We hypothesize that a model might have difficulty learning bases different than base 10 (i.e., decimal) because examples rarely occur in the pretraining corpus.
 To test this hypothesis, we train a T5-220M model on addition examples using binary, ternary, decimal, and base 19.
-While there might indeed be examples of binary addition in the pretraining corpus, our expectation is that it contains few (if any?) examples of addition using base 19 numbers.
-We use the \tenEBased orthography and inverse order due its slightly better accuracy as reported in Table~\ref{table:interpolation_extrapolation}.
-We also evaluate models trained from scratch, i.e., no pretraining on the masked language modeling task.
+While there might be examples of binary addition in the pretraining corpus, our expectation is that it contains few (if any?) examples of addition using base 19 numbers.
+We use the \tenEBased orthography and inverse order due to its slightly better accuracy (see Table~\ref{table:interpolation_extrapolation}).
+We also evaluate models trained from scratch.

 We report the mean accuracy and 95\% confidence intervals of a model trained with five different sets of 1,000 addition examples for 100 epochs.
 A separate development set of 1,000 examples was used to select the best checkpoint of each run.
 We trained and evaluated on numbers equivalent to 15 decimal digits.